South African labour law: "Workplace"

 If the private employer has two businesses, independent of each other by reason of size or function or organisation, the place where the employees work in connection with each independent operation constitutes the workplace for that operation.
 This foresees the possibility that geographically distinct operations may constitute one workplace.
 Commission for Conciliation, Mediation and Arbitration commissioners been unwilling to accept too easily that geographically distinct places of work constitute separate workplaces.

 In Speciality Stores v SACCAWU, the Labour Court was loath to find, in the absence of proof by the trade union, that different stores of a retailer constituted different workplaces.
 The court also made it clear that the onus rests on the union to prove that two operations are two different workplaces.

-Thresholds

-Employers and majority unions are permitted to conclude collective agreements that set thresholds for the acquisition of rights under sections 12 (union access to the workplace), 13 (stop-orders) and 15 (time off).
-This right is conferred by section 18 ("Right to establish thresholds of representativeness"), which reads as follows:

-(1) An employer and a registered trade union whose members are a majority of the employees employed by that employer in a workplace, or the parties to a bargaining council, may conclude a collective agreement establishing a threshold of representativeness required in respect of one or more of the organisational rights referred to in sections 12, 13 and 15.

-(2) A collective agreement concluded in terms of subsection (1) is not binding unless the thresholds of representativeness in the collective agreement are applied equally to any registered trade union seeking any of the organisational rights referred to in that subsection.

-A threshold agreement, then, is an agreement to restrict certain rights to unions with a certain percentage of representation.
-The idea is to prevent union fragmentation, and to make bargaining genuinely collective.

-Acquisition of organisational rights

-Trade unions may acquire organisational rights in the following ways: